 Managing input from numerous stakeholders while pushing to meet aggressive milestones, Bohler thoughtfully considered life safety in the design.
 To allow for thousands of fans entering and existing the stadium at once, the project team collaborated to consider elements such as efficient site access, building entrances, separate emergency responder access points, and space for emergency responders to set up and operate once they arrive on scene, without hindering an evacuation.

-Bohler’s in-house life safety expert John McDonald, retired New York City Fire Department (FDNY) lieutenant and former Director of Life Safety at the World Financial Center, drove fire department design criteria and approvals.
-Leveraging his relationships with the state fire marshal and City of Elmont Fire Department, John brought all the consultants together to ensure every detail was considered, down to fire hydrant locations, fire truck turning radius, and even hose length.
+Bohler’s in-house life safety expert, a retired New York City Fire Department (FDNY) lieutenant and former Director of Life Safety at the World Financial Center, drove fire department design criteria and approvals.
+Leveraging his relationships with the state fire marshal and City of Elmont Fire Department, our safety expert brought all the consultants together to ensure every detail was considered, down to fire hydrant locations, fire truck turning radius, and even hose length.
 This integrated and collaborative approach kept the project moving forward.

-Based on John’s experience, he made recommendations that not only met but exceeded minimum code requirements, promoting additional safety.
-Additionally, life safety specialists Howe Engineers worked closely with Bohler on the design of the fire sprinkler and fire alarm systems.
+Bohler made recommendations that not only met but exceeded minimum code requirements, promoting additional safety.
+Additionally, life safety specialists Howe Engineers worked closely with the team on the design of the fire sprinkler and fire alarm systems.

 Moving the Project Forward Through Creative Utility Design